 Contact for the resource

-This service provides access to ecosystem flux data from Whroo in Victoria.
-The site was classified as box woodland and is located approximately 45km south west of Shepparton.
+This service provides access to ecosystem flux data from Daly River Pasture in the Northern Territory.
+The site was identified as tropical pasture.

 This service provides access to ecosystem flux data from a site in the Venn agricultural area, near Katherine in the Northern Territory.
 The site was part of a deforestation experiment measuring greenhouse gas exchange during conversion of tropical savanna to farmland.